 Scars can cause significant emotional and psychological impact on many people, may even cause problems with interpersonal relationships and also professionally for some people.
 Fortunately these days, there are a number of treatments available to be able to significantly improve most scars.

 To understand scar treatments, it’s important to understand different types of scars as this, alongside the patient’s skin type and downtime available will often dictate the treatments used.

 Over the last decade Dr Manoharan has researched and developed patient treatment options for your scars.

 When scars tether to the underlying tissue, they can be very difficult scars to treat.
 For most of these scars, a technique called subcision is utilised whereby under local anaesthetic blocks, these tethers are physically released by a special needle or a cannula.
-When Dr Manoharan does this, he injects PRP which is taken from the patient’s own plasma, or filler, into the area which will then fill in the void created when the scars are released.
 This also forms a framework for the collagen, elastin and extracellular matrix and these push the scarred area up.

 An alternative option is the fraxel laser, which can also provide improvements with low downtime.

 There are also hypertrophic and keloid scars, which are thick, stubborn scars.
 These can be very challenging to treat.
 These are often treated with a combination of vascular and fractional laser, as well as injection of steroid and scar softening agents.
 Scars that are very wide or deep may need surgical excision before laser treatment.